vinnyA3/dotfiles/README.md

 The installer script will attempt to install GNU's *Stow* & the *Homebrew* package manager on macOS.
-Interestingly enough, homebrew works with linux as well; however, I choose to use the distro's package manager for the most part.
+Interestingly enough, homebrew works with linux as well; however, I choose to use the distro's package manager for the most part (I'll opt to use Linuxbrew when the default pkg manager does not have the latest pkg version & when I need it).
 The installer will try to detect your linux distro; specifically, it will try detect your distro's default package manager.
 Right now, the supported linux package managers are:
   * Void Linux's `xbps`